-The Zamberlan footwear brand is very well-known, being made of high-quality materials and constructed for beauty as well as durability.
+The Zamberlan footwear brand is very well-known, is made of high-quality materials and constructed for beauty as well as durability.
 Italian boots and shoes are often favored for their apparent superiority over mass-produced US brands and Zamberlan boots do fit the stereotype.

 Their backpacking footwear is also suited for more serious or strenuous hikes.
-One of the brands most beloved backpacking boots is the 996 Vioz GTX – a classic leather boot designed for hikes, and backpacking trips into the backcountry.
+One of the brand’s most beloved backpacking boots is the 996 Vioz GTX – a classic leather boot designed for hikes, and backpacking trips into the backcountry.

 This burly boot is as tough as they come and manages to offer a comfortable, dry experience for casual hikes up to serious multi-day treks.
-Many fans of the Vioz GTX consider this quite a luxury boot to have, but well-worth the investment.
+Many fans of the Vioz GTX consider this quite a luxury boot to have, but well worth the investment.